tu134/drawing/README.md

 ### Build and run ###

 I was using Java 12.
-If you using other version, several changes may be required.
-You can use IDEA or Maven to run main app and unit-tests.
+If you using lower version, few changes will be required.
+I was using `IDEA` to build and run main app and unit-tests, which you also can do.
-*  IDEA.
-The main app and unit-tests can be built and ran in the usual way in IDEA
-*  Maven run main app: `mvn exec:java`, unit-tests: `mvn test`, create JAR: `mvn package`
+If you do not use  `IDEA` just run it via Maven, the simplest steps are:
+*  `mvn package` to build jar and run unit-tests in one go
-*  Run pre-built jar from command line `java -jar console-drawing-1.0.jar`
+*  `java -jar target\console-drawing-1.0.jar` to run interactive console app